-Tax season is around the corner.
+Tax season is around the corner and tax preparers, accountants and bookkeepers are all getting ready.
 If you don't have a written data security plan (or if you have one and haven't recently reviewed it), today is the day to start it.
-In these articles, we will walk you step-by-step through the process.
+In these articles, we will walk you step-by-step through the process so that you protect your clients' data and reduce the risk for your own practice.

 - Install and update antivirus software that scans files and memory for malware